Hindgut Acidosis in Horses

 Listening to your horse’s guts sounds give you an idea of what’s going on inside – know the normals!

-So then, what is hindgut acidosis?
+What is hindgut acidosis?

 - Let’s dive into the hindgut and see what’s going on with respect to acidosis and pH.
 A horse’s gut pH is a measure of how acidic the environment is.
 The measurements are on a scale of 1 to 14, with 7 being neutral, like water.
-Values closer to 1 are more acidic, values closer to 14 are more basic.
+Values closer to 1 are more acidic, and values closer to 14 are more basic.

 - The hindgut of a horse usually has a pH of about 6.5 to 7, so fairly neutral.
 In the hindgut, there are also several types of microbes, each with their own food preferences.
-In the simplest of terms, there’s the group of fiber loving microbes and the sugar-loving microbes.
+In the simplest of terms, there’s the group of fiber-loving microbes and the sugar-loving microbes.

-- The fiber loving microbes are responsible for fermentation and filling the energy needs of your horse.
+- The fiber-loving microbes are responsible for fermentation and filling the energy needs of your horse.
 These guys love the neutral-ish conditions of the balanced hindgut.
 The other group of microbes LOVE sugars, and eat them up.
 When these sugar lovers “poop”, their by-products are acidic and can lower the pH of the hindgut.
 As the pH becomes more acidic, these sugar-loving microbes thrive!
 It becomes a vicious cycle.

-- But… the fiber loving microbes can’t tolerate the lower pH.
-They will begin to die, and release endotoxins upon their death.
+- But… the fiber-loving microbes can’t tolerate the lower pH.
+They will begin to die and release endotoxins upon their death.